De-Risking

 The board was asking about AI risk appetite.
 Nobody could answer.

 The conversation kept stalling because the people being asked to set appetite had no working understanding of what they were setting it for.
-The exec team had been through training that left them more confident and no more capable - a panel of specialists explaining their specialisms, none of it integrated, none of it pitched at the altitude a board member actually needs.
-The work became rebuilding what executive AI literacy means: enough technical understanding to ask precise questions, enough strategic framing to allocate capital intelligently, enough governance fluency to set appetite without being captured by the people they're meant to be governing.
-Risk appetite is downstream of comprehension.
-The comprehension had to be built first.
+The exec team had been through training that left them more confident and no more capable: a panel of specialists explaining their specialisms, none of it integrated, none of it pitched at the altitude a board member actually needs.
+The work became rebuilding what executive AI literacy means: enough technical understanding to ask precise questions, enough strategic framing to allocate capital intelligently, enough governance fluency to set appetite without being captured by the people they are meant to be governing.

 Scenario: